The h-principle fails for prelegendrians in corank 2 fat distributions: Examples of corank Fat Distributions Examples of corank 2 Fat Distributions

 \subsection{The space of complex contact elements}

-Another class of corank-$2$ fat distributions arises from the study of almost-complex grassmannians, generalising the space of contact elements to the almost-complex setting.
-The study of such structures in the holomorphic setting was carried out in \cite{ForstnericLarusson:Projectivised_cotangent}.
+We now describe a class of corank-$2$ fat distributions arising from the study of almost-complex Grassmannians, generalising the space of contact elements to the almost-complex setting.
+The study of such structures, from the perspective of holomorphic contact geometry, was carried out in \cite{ForstnericLarusson:Projectivised_cotangent}.

 Let $(X,J)$ be an almost-complex manifold of real dimension $2n$.
-The \emph{almost-complex Grassmannian} of complex codimension one is the fibre bundle whose fibre over $x\in X$ is
+The \emph{almost-complex Grassmannian} of complex codimension one is the fibre bundle